 Lying on the east coast of New Zealand overlooking the Pacific Ocean, the small city of Napier on North Island is a very pretty and pleasant place to spend some time.
 Known as ‘the Art Deco capital of the world,’ it is full of fabulous buildings that exhibit the distinctive architectural style; over a hundred of them can be found in its CBD alone.
 Most of these were erected in the aftermath of the devastating earthquake, which leveled much of the city in 1931.

-Besides the elegant facades and historic buildings, Napier is home to the lovely Marine Parade that runs by the sea, and its wealth of gardens, parks, and monuments are a delight to explore.
+Besides the elegant facades and historic buildings, Napier is home to the lovely Marine Parade that runs by the sea, and exploring its wealth of gardens, parks, and monuments are among the most fun things to do in Napier.
 In addition to this, there are some brilliant restaurants and museums for you to check out, while the city’s annual Art Deco Festival also attracts crowds of people to the city.
 With lots of beautiful beaches lying along the coast in and around Hawke’s Bay, and some of the best wineries in the country found nearby, Napier has something for everyone to enjoy.

 10. Napier Prison

 The oldest prison in the country, Napier Prison was opened in 1862 and only stopped taking in inmates in 1993.
 Nowadays, it acts as a historical attraction; visitors can take self-guided tours around the site and learn all about the prisoner’s lives and what incarceration in New Zealand used to be like.

 While wandering around, you’ll see the bare cells where the prisoners slept, the quarry in which they worked, and most ominous of them all – the hanging yard.
 Although only four convicts met their grisly end here, the old facilities have long been rumored to be haunted.
 At weekends, you can take eerie ghost walks around Napier Prison after dark.